tonypilz/singleton/README.md

 # Library Aspects
 ## How to do Testing
 There are two basic cases to be considered:
- 1. testing a globally accessible class and
+ 1. test a globally accessible class and
- 2. testing code that accesses global instances.
+ 2. test code that accesses global instances.

 The first case is simple.
-As globally accessible classes are just like regular classes they can be tested like them.
+As globally accessible classes are just regular classes they can be tested like them.

-The second case requires some extra work which shall be illustrated by the following example.
-In it a function `bar_test()` is supposed to test a function `bar()` which accesses global data:
+The second case requires some extra work which is illustrated by the following example:

 ```cpp
 struct A